al2na/al2na.github.com/content/post/scientific-analysis-pipelines/index.md

 Essential ingredients of data analysis reproducibility.
 Reproducibility requires availability of data and being able to use the same exact software.

+...
+See the [original post at medium.com](https://towardsdatascience.com/scientific-data-analysis-pipelines-and-reproducibility-75ff9df5b4c5)* for the rest.